arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2020-02-02-migrating_data_across_database_engines_with_rails_6.markdown

   The command used above `` `heroku config:get DATABASE_URL --app redacted-app-name` `` is used to get the production Postgres credentials, (reading from the apps environment variables.) `if Rails.env.migrator?` is appended so that this is not run. in production environments where it would fail due to not having the Heroku CLI installed.

-3. Make sure to create and migrate both databases.
+3. (3) Make sure to create and migrate both databases.

-4.  run the following code (changing the models array and the database names `:origin` and `:destination` as needed)
+4. (4) Run the following code.
+Changing the models array and the database names `:origin` and `:destination` as needed.

   ```
   # Get all models you'd like to migrate.